apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 ## Message API

 Messages in the input proto file generate Swift structs in the result.
-These structs conform to `SwiftProtobufCore.Message` and provide Swift properties for every field, basic information about the message, standard initializers, and serialization and deserialization methods.
+These structs conform to `SwiftProtobuf.Message` and provide Swift properties for every field, basic information about the message, standard initializers, and serialization and deserialization methods.